 Our central mission is to inform Americans about their rights and responsibilities abroad and to inform Washington legislators and policymakers about the special situation of America’s overseas population.
 Today, their main concerns relate to the loss of access to financial services at home and abroad and to the costly and burdensome financial reporting requirements imposed on them as “US persons” abroad.

-- In response to regular budget cuts in the last few years, the IRS is in the process of closing the last of its offices abroad.
-Before the closures, taxpayers in Nairobi had to contact London, and taxpayers in Wellington NZ had to contact Beijing (farther from Wellington than it is from San Francisco).
-Now, they are going to have to queue up on expensive and often unreliable international telephone lines, waiting to reach agents who are already, according to all reports, vastly overstretched.
-We join the President in advocating additional funding for the IRS and strongly support the recommendation on the part of the National Taxpayer Advocate for Taxpayer Advocate offices in major US embassies around the world.
+- The IRS has now closed the last of its offices abroad.
+Now, US taxpayers overseas have to queue up on expensive and often unreliable international telephone lines, waiting to reach agents who are already, according to all reports, vastly overstretched.
+We advocate additional funding for the IRS and strongly support the recommendation on the part of the National Taxpayer Advocate for Taxpayer Advocate offices in major US embassies around the world.
 It is unreasonable to expect people navigating the complexities of foreign tax systems while trying to comply with IRS regulations to do so with no assistance whatsoever from the Internal Revenue Service.

 Foreign Account Tax Compliance Act (FATCA)